 Dr. Carl Toborowsky – Cardiology

-About Carl Toborowsky, MS, MA, VMD, DACVIM (Cardiology)
+About Carl Toborowsky, MS, MA, VMD, DACVIM (Cardiology), FASE

 Toborowsky

-Dr. Carl Toborowsky is an assistant clinical professor of cardiology at the University of Illinois at Urbana-Champaign.
-He has a Master's degree in Ecology, Evolution, and Systematics from the University of Missouri in St. Louis, and a Master's degree in primatology from the University of Texas at Austin.
-He completed his veterinary degree at the University of Pennsylvania, a rotating internship at Friendship Hospital for Animals in Washington, DC, followed by a cardiology specialty internship at BluePearl in Southfield, Michigan.
-He completed his cardiology residency at the University of Georgia, and is board- certified by the American College of Veterinary Internal Medicine (ACVIM) in the specialty of Cardiology.
+Carl Toborowsky, MS, MA, VMD, DACVIM (Cardiology), FASE is a clinical assistant professor and service head of cardiology at the University of Illinois at Urbana-Champaign.
+He has a Master’s degree in Ecology, Evolution, and Systematics from the University of Missouri in St. Louis, and a Master’s degree in Primatology and Biological Anthropology from the University of Texas at Austin.
+He completed his veterinary degree at the University of Pennsylvania, a small animal rotating internship at Friendship Hospital for Animals in Washington, DC, followed by a cardiology specialty internship at BluePearl in Southfield, Michigan.
+He completed his cardiology residency at the University of Georgia, and is board-certified by the American College of Veterinary Internal Medicine (ACVIM) in the specialty of Cardiology.
+Dr. Toborowsky is one of a handful of veterinary cardiologists who is also a Fellow of the American Society of Echocardiography (FASE).

-Outside of the office, Dr. T enjoys road cycling, getting lost in new cities, cocktail making, trying new foods, and playing and seeing live music.
+Outside of the office, Dr. T enjoys making up stories to tell his unimpressed cats, playing music at least an hour every day, getting lost in new cities, cocktail making, trying new foods, and seeing live music.

 Presentation Synopsis